Get 10% off on customing your own #INVISIBLEBAG now at only 250pcs!

 #10 You inspire others to pursue this sport.
 What advice would you give to someone who wants to start on their trail running journey?

-However, as my holistic understanding of trail running and its underlying systems has deepened, I now pay greater attention to these three aspects: first, safety; second, code of behaviour; and third, training methods.
-If we can achieve a balance across these three areas, I believe the sustainable development of trail running can be significantly elevated.
+Now, my holistic understanding of the sport is deeper, and I emphasize three core aspects: safety, code of behavior, and training methods.
+If we can achieve a balance across these three areas, I believe the sustainable development of trail running—and the personal growth of the runner—can be significantly elevated.

 Learn more about Wong Ho Chung: